tu2-atmanand/task-board-docs/docs/8_Settings/7_Automations.md

 When enabled, the current date-time is automatically added to the cancelled date property when you mark a task as cancelled.

-## Daily notes plugins compatibility
+## Daily notes plugin compatibility